• Skip to primary navigation

 Step by step photos

-1. Finely chop the dill.
+1. First, finely chop the dill.

 fresh dill being finely chopped on grey cutting board